 Perhaps the hardest part of being an investor is refereeing the struggle between your left brain and your right brain.
-Some of you, surely, have experienced this conflict over the past several weeks of stock market tumult.
+Indeed, some of you have experienced this conflict whenever the stock market takes a tumultuous dip or sudden climb.

 - 10-year trends are meaningful.
 10-day trends are meaningless.